Board Term: Jan. 1, 2019 - Jan. 1, 2023

 Perez-Diaz, a Democrat, was elected to the State Board of Education in November 2012 and took office on Jan.
 1, 2013.
-She is the youngest Latina, nationally, to have ever been elected to serve on a State Board of Education and is now serving her second term on the board having been re-elected in 2014 and 2018.
+She is the youngest Latina, nationally, to have ever been elected to serve on a State Board of Education and is now serving her third term on the board having been re-elected in 2014 and 2018.
 Perez-Diaz served on the Committee on Instruction from January 2013 to December 2016.
 Since January 2017, she has served as vice chair of the Committee on School Initiatives.

 Perez-Diaz holds a Bachelor of Arts degree in sociology, with a minor in psychology, from the University of Texas at Austin and a Master's degree in educational leadership and policy studies from the University of Texas at San Antonio.
 Perez-Diaz's cohort's research on the impact of a social justice-oriented principal training program called the Urban School Leaders Collaborative on the transformation of prospective K-12 administrators was presented at the University Council for Educational Administration's 2016 Convention in Detroit, MI.
 This research has been accepted for presentation at the American Educational Research Association's 2017 Annual Meeting: Knowledge to Action Achieving the Promise of Equal Educational Opportunity.